 But this isn’t just another article about cohort analysis.
-If you already know the importance of the topic and want to skip the introduction, you can jump to the simulator, where you can either simulate startup growth based on retention, churn, and a number of other factors, or analyze your own PayPal logs with the code I’ve open sourced.
+If you’re a seasoned data scientist that already knows the importance of the topic and want to skip the introduction, you can jump to the simulator, where you can learn how to do cohort analysis and simulate startup growth based on retention, churn, and a number of other factors, or analyze your own PayPal logs with the software I’ve open sourced.

 If, however, you don’t realize that these are some of the most important metrics around–continue reading.

-First, lets understand what we’re talking about here.
+First, lets understand what we’re talking about here with a cohort analysis definition.
 Briefly, a cohort is a group of subjects with a common defining characteristic.
 Maybe it’s their age, maybe it’s their nationality, maybe it’s their city of birth, etc.

 Age is a particularly good example.
 Often, we refer to those born between the 60s and the 80s as members of “Generation X” and those who were born between the 80s and 90s as members of “Generation Y”.
 Each cohort, each generation, has its own defining characteristics.